• Skip to primary navigation

 Frequently Asked Questions

-If you are not In Rajasthan, you can find them in Rajasthani stores in your city or you can even try them at the nearby Indian grocery stores.
+You can also find them in your city’s Rajasthani stores or even try them at nearby Indian grocery stores.

-You can always order them online too.
-There are many online grocery portals that sell dried Ker Berries and Sangri Beans including Amazon.
+You can always order them online, too.
+Many online grocery portals sell dried Ker Berries and Sangri Beans, including Amazon.

 How to make it vegan?